-There were two amendments to the budget for the general fund for the year ended September 30, 2020.
-The actual net change in budgetary fund balance for the general fund for the year ended September 30, 2020, was to adjust to the audited fund balance at September 30, 2019.
-The comparison of budget and actual results for the general fund can be found on page 26-31.
+There was one amendment to the budget for the general fund for the year ended September 30, 2021.
+The actual net change in budgetary fund balance for the general fund for the year ended September 30, 2021, was to adjust to the audited fund balance at September 30, 2020.
+The comparison of budget and actual results for the general fund can be found on pages 26-31.
+The only two significant differences between budgeted (final) and actual results were that the District didn't receive \$121,689 of grant revenue it budgeted for but it spent \$47,888 more in operating expenses in maintenance than it budgeted.